Attorney Fee Requests Against Your Spouse

 The code section does not specifically state whether a party who seeks such fees must show need or the other party's ability to pay.

-By that silence, there is an argument that need and ability to pay are irrelevant to this code section.
+Because of that silence, there is an argument that the need and ability to pay are irrelevant to this code section.

-Family Code 6344 allows the court to order attorney fees in favor of the winner and against the loser in a domestic violence restraining order proceeding.
-This code section has two parts.
+Family Code 6344 allows the court to order attorney's fees in favor of the winner (mostly for the benefit of the person asking for a restraining order) and against the loser in a domestic violence restraining order proceeding.
+This code section has three parts.

 A prevailing party may seek this attorney fee request after a notice and hearing